textmate/php.tmbundle/Support/help.markdown

 The PHP bundle includes snippets for the common control structures, such as `if`, `while`, `switch` and `for`, as well as `function` and `class` definitions.
 These snippets are accessible through a tab trigger for the relevant keyword.
-Some snippets are also available in the HTML scope for use in PHP templating; these will be wrapped in `<?php … ?>` blocks.
+Some snippets are also available in the HTML scope for use in templating using PHP; these will be wrapped in `<?php … ?>` blocks.

 These snippets are designed to conform to the [PEAR style guide][].
 To summarise: